-If you feel overwhelmed by these steps, don’t worry.
-Implementing even one or two of these tools will help you to improve employee relations.
+If you feel overwhelmed by employee relationship management, don’t worry.
+Creating an employee relations policy by starting with even one or two of these ideas will help you to improve employee relations.
 The most cost-effective will be to implement software tools.
 Many of these tools are free or they earn back more than their cost.
-Give us a call to discuss some of them or fill out the form below.

 - Employers, conduct an FMLA Audit to Ensure Compliance - December 27, 2018